emberyvr/jsonapi-resources-demo/README.md

       jsonapi_resources :authors
     end

+Note here that we're using `jsonapi_resources` and not the standard Rails `resources` route helper.
 Now we can expect the routes it's created from the command line:

     $ rake routes